D4rk-5ky/Syncerate/README.md

 ```

 Note that Mosquitto needs a persistence database for the HomeAssistant entity to work
-And HomeAssistant also needs to make sure, to set the entity to `OFF` when done.
+And that one also needs to make sure, to set the entity to `OFF` when done.

 Or what ever action is performed when HomeAssistant receives the MQTT state will be triggered every time.